International

 RUB is part of the international university consortium UNIC – European University of Cities in Post-Industrial Transition.
 This is an association of ten universities (Bilbao, Bochum, Cork, Istanbul, Liège, Łódź, Malmö, Oulu, Rotterdam, and Zagreb) dedicated to promoting student mobility, joint innovative teaching, and new perspectives in research and transfer.
 The focus is on addressing the challenges facing our post-industrial cities

-All universities offer virtual teaching and learning opportunities as part of the UNIC Open Online Courses, which can also be attended by students from other universities.
-These courses provide a unique opportunity to exchange ideas with fellow students from all over Europe, learn about new teaching styles and learning methods, and choose courses from a diverse range offered by the ten UNIC partners.
+All universities offer the UNIC Open Online Courses virtual teaching and learning opportunities that can also be attended by students from other universities.
+These courses offer a unique opportunity to exchange ideas with fellow students from all over Europe, to get to know new teaching styles and learning methods and to choose courses from a wide range of courses offered by the ten UNIC partners.

 All current UNIC Alliance events are published on the UNIC Events page.